Food scares strip McDonald's, KFC of treat status in China

-SHANGHAI, Aug 6 (Reuters) - On birthdays and for special treats, Lu Yuanli would take her son to their local KFC for his favourite meal, fried chicken wings, but the Chinese mother hasn’t been back since a safety scare battered KFC-parent Yum Brands Inc and rival McDonald’s Corp last year.
+SHANGHAI (Reuters) - On birthdays and for special treats, Lu Yuanli would take her son to their local KFC for his favorite meal, fried chicken wings, but the Chinese mother hasn’t been back since a safety scare battered KFC-parent Yum Brands Inc (YUM.N) and rival McDonald’s Corp (MCD.N) last year.

 Lu is one of a growing number of Chinese parents turning their backs on the U.S. firms, further undermining their efforts to revive growth in a market seen as key to offset slowing global sales but where their food has lost is novelty factor and competition from local alternatives is fierce.